siamaksade/openshift-gitops-getting-started/README.md

 ![Argo CD](images/gitops-06.png)

-## Configure OpenShift with GitOps
+## Configure OpenShift with Argo CD

 In current Git repository, the [cluster](cluster/) directory contains OpenShift cluster configurations such as an OpenShift Web Console customization as well namespaces that should be created.
 Let's configure Argo CD to recursively sync the content of the [cluster](cluster/) directory to the OpenShift cluster.
 Initially, we can ask set the sync policy to manual in order to be able to review changes before rolling out configurations to the cluster.